 The Council of New Jersey State College Locals (CNJSCL) maintains offices at 1435 Morris Avenue, Union, New Jersey 07083.
 The CNJSCL phone number is (908) 964-8476 and the FAX is 908-688-9330.
 The office, which is the Council's service center, is convenient to both the Garden State Parkway and the New Jersey Turnpike.
-In addition to the Council office, each American Federation of Teachers (AFT) Local Union maintains an office and/or conference room facility on each campus.
+In addition to the Council office, each American Federation of Teachers (AFT) Local Union maintains an office on each campus.

 The Council maintains its own staff who assist unit members with grievances, handle arbitrations and help members resolve other employment-related problems.
 Much of the Council's day-to-day work involves responding to telephone inquiries from members of the bargaining unit.
 Scores of inquiries dealing with members' contractual rights, grievances and benefit matters such as pensions, health insurance, eyeglass discounts are answered each week.
 The Council office is also the focal point for inquiries and requests for information from state and federal agencies, the press, other AFT locals and labor organizations.